 Moving Forward Means Making an Important Realization

 Now, in addition to employing Fanning’s tips above for healing after your divorce, it’s important to take responsibility for the demise of the relationship.
 It isn’t healthy or productive to point fingers or to take all of the blame—instead, acknowledge the part you played in the breakup.
 Licensed Psychologist Lisa Larsen explains:

 “There is a fair amount of grief that comes with being divorced, such as being reminded that the person once loved them but no longer does.
 It often comes as a surprise to one of the partners, who has less chance to prepare for it mentally.
 People sometimes blame the other person completely, never taking ownership for what they brought to the situation to break the relationship up.
 Others blame themselves entirely.
 Neither is a healthy or realistic way to see the situation.
 Taking appropriate responsibility is important because it allows people to learn from their mistakes and have a clearer idea of what to avoid or do better in their next relationship.”

 If you make it a point to understand your part in the demise of your relationship, you can more confidently build and navigate a future romantic relationship (when that time comes).
 That said, it’s important you don’t jump into another relationship before you’re ready.
 Remember: it takes some time to heal from divorce.
-But you can assist the process, and also set yourself up for success in future relationships, by prioritizing your needs and focusing solely on you.
+But you can jumpstart the process, and also set yourself up for success in future relationships by prioritizing your needs and focusing solely on you for the time being.